 How Many Different Question Types Does ProProfs Support?

-View a quiz example showing these 8 question types or read on to learn more about them.
+Or take this sample quiz that has every question type, or read on to learn more about them.

 Learners select one option from a list of many options.
-This is a popular choice for reinforcing simple concepts such as word meanings in a “vocabulary quiz".
+It is famous for reinforcing simple concepts such as word meanings in a “vocabulary quiz.”

-Tip* All the answer choices including the correct one is visible to learners, so make sure the wrong answers are not completely "made-up" making it obvious to learners.
+Tip* All the answer choices, including the correct one, are visible to learners, so make sure the wrong answers are not entirely “made-up,” making it evident to learners.

 Learners write their answers in an essay box.
-Word limits and size of the box (height and width) can be set by you to create short or long answer questions.
+You can set word limits and the box size (height and width) to create short or long-answer questions.
 The answer is manually graded by you using our manual grading system.

 Learners select one or more options from a list of options.
-Learners can select any number of options as there can be more than one correct answer.
+Learners can choose any number of options as more than one correct answer can be.

-Tip* This is the ideal question type to use when there are more than one or two correct answers.
-You can also use partial grading to award learners partial points for selecting an answer, which is not completely incorrect.
+Tip* This is the ideal question type to use when more than one or two correct answers.
+You can also use partial grading to award learners partial points for selecting a response that is not entirely incorrect.

 Learners type in the answer into a blank (textbox).
-The answer is automatically compared with a choice of correct answers provided by you.
-If a match is found, the answer is graded by the computer as correct.
+The response is automatically compared with a choice of correct answers provided by you.
+If a match is found, the computer grades the answer as valid.

-Tip* Use "Fill-in-the-blanks” question type if the anticipated answers are open-ended.
-If there is only one possible answer, then this question-type is not the ideal one to be used.
+Tip* Use the “Fill-in-the-blanks” question if the anticipated answers are open-ended.
+If there is only one possible answer, then this question type is not the ideal one to use.

-This is similar to a multiple choice question type; the difference is that learners are presented with only two choices or statements, one of which is true or false.
+It is similar to a multiple-choice question type; the difference is that learners are presented with only two choices or statements, one of which is true or false.

 Tip* This question type can lead learners to guess the answers, so use this one with caution.